bestia-dev-archived/.github/README.md

 **bestia-dev-archived/.github is a special repository.**

-It is a special repository for creating the readme of the Organization.
+.github is a special repository for creating the readme of the Organization.
-Archived repositories of bestia-dev.

 The profile/README.md will appear on the organization's profile.